Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: Introduction

-The problems related to DK phase transition can be reformulated in terms of the string theory which uncovers the connection with black holes.
-It is known that 2D YM theory on the torus is realized as the worldvolume theory on $N$ $D4$-branes wrapping the $O(-p)\rightarrow T^2$ subspace inside $O(-p)\times O(p)\rightarrow T^2$ Calabi-Yau manifold \cite{vafa}.
-On the other hand, such $N$ $D4$-branes yield the description of the black hole in 4D with the magnetic charge $N$.
-Explicitly, the relation between partition functions of the 4D black hole, $Z^{4d}_{BH}$, the 2D YM, $Z^{2d}_{YM}$, and the topological string, $Z_{top}$, roughly states \cite{osv} \beq Z^{4D}_{BH}=Z^{2D}_{YM}= |Z_{top}|^2 \eeq The correspondence between the 4D charged black hole and the 2D YM was generalized in \cite{ooguri} to the arbitrary genus $g$ of the base in CY , however it turned out that $q$-deformed 2D YM has to be considered for $g \neq 1$ case and the additional integration over the holonomies is involved.
-Similar relation between the partition function of $(q,t)$ 2D YM and of the refined black hole indices, has been elaborated in \cite{aganagic12}.
-The BH is extremal and to some extend can be considered as the particle with huge degeneracy, corresponding to multiplicity of the $D2-D0$ branes on $N$ $D4$ branes forming the extremal charged black holes.
+The problems related to the DK phase transition can be reformulated in terms of the string theory, thus uncovering the connection with black holes.
+It has been found in \cite{vafa}, that the 2D YM theory on a torus can be realized as the worldvolume theory on $N$ D4-branes wrapping the $O(-p)\rightarrow T^2$ subspace inside $O(-p)\times O(p)\rightarrow T^2$ Calabi-Yau manifold.
+On the other hand, $N$ such D4-branes yield the description of the 4D black hole with the magnetic charge $N$.
+Explicitly, the relation between partition functions of the 4D black hole, $Z^{4D}_{BH}$, the 2D YM, $Z^{2D}_{YM}$, and the topological string, $Z_{top}$, schematically is as follows \cite{osv} \beq Z^{4D}_{BH}=Z^{2D}_{YM}= |Z_{top}|^2 \eeq The correspondence between the 4D charged black hole and the 2D YM was generalized in \cite{ooguri} to the arbitrary genus $g$ of the base in Calabi-Yau.
+However, it turned out that the $q$-deformed 2D YM has to be considered as the $g\neq 1$ theory, where the additional integration over the holonomies is involved.
+Similar relation between the partition function of the $(q,t)$ 2D YM and of the refined black hole indices was discussed in \cite{aganagic12}.
+The BH is extremal and to some extend can be regarded as the particle with a huge degeneracy, corresponding to multiplicity of the D2-D0 branes on $N$ D4 branes forming the extremal charged black hole.